 You will find the same resolution screen per eye as the competition, the same controllers, inside-out tracker, the flip-up visor motion, and a single head strap with rear adjustment dial.
 All we can say here is that unless you think someone will burst into your VR space and laugh at your headset’s Tonka design, get whichever is cheaper.
 You’ll have the same experience.

-If your vision of the future was influenced by The Jetsons, the Dell Visor may match your idea of a world where virtual reality is a clear possibility.
+If The Jetsons influenced your vision of the future, the Dell Visor might match your idea of a world where virtual reality is a clear possibility.

-Yet another case for the burst Windows Mixed Reality bubble, Dell’s entry into VR can be had for around half the price Oculus’ current flagship device — if you know where to look.
-Like the rest of them, the Dell Visor featured inside-out tracking to make setup a breeze.
+Yet another case for the burst Windows Mixed Reality bubble, Dell’s entry into VR can be had for around half the price of Oculus’ current flagship device.
+The key is knowing where to find it.
+We found that eBay and Mercari are your best bet.
+Similar to the rest, the Dell Visor featured inside-out tracking to make setup quick and easy.
 You get those all-too-familiar motion controllers, the flip-up visor design to quickly pull yourself out of the scary digital world, and a halo-style strap with ample padding.

-At this point, it’s enough to wonder why every major name in the PC business put out the same headset with a different shell.
-If the idea wasn’t clear enough already, the secret to getting into Half-Life: Alyx for as cheap as possible is to shop around the internet looking for the best deal you can find on just about any Windows Mixed Reality headset.
-You’ll still need a PC built with gaming in mind from the last few years to power it, but if you already have one sitting on your desk, the VR barrier really starts to just look like your average racing wheel or Xbox One Elite controller.
-Is it expensive?
-Yes.
-But you can use it for far more than just Half-Life: Alyx after the fact.
+Nowadays, it is common to wonder why every major name in the PC business put out the same headset with a different shell.
+If it’s still not making sense, the secret to getting into Half-Life: Alyx for as cheap as possible is to take your time to find the best deal on just about any Windows Mixed Reality headset.
+You will still need a relatively new PC built with gaming in mind to power it, but if you already have one sitting on your desk, the VR barrier truly starts to look like your average racing wheel or Xbox One Elite controller.
+While it is expensive, it will prove useful for far more than just Half-Life: Alyx after the fact.

 - The best Oculus Rift games